sonny-burrell/sonny-burrell.github.io/content/authors/nico/_index.md

 ---
 # Display name
-title: Evangelos Ntavelis
+title: Jan-Nico Zäch

 # Username (this should match the folder name)
 authors:
-- evan
+- nico

 # Is this the primary user of the site?
 superuser: false